Henry Adler

 Henry Adler (June 28, 1915 - September 30, 2008) was an American jazz drummer, teacher, author, and publisher.
 He taught drummer Buddy Rich how to read music and co-wrote Buddy Rich's Modern Interpretation of Snare Drum Rudiments, published in 1942.

 Early years

-A native of New York City, Adler grew up during the Depression.
+A native of New York City, Adler grew up in the Coney Island neighborhood of Brooklyn.
 He bought his first snare drum when he was thirteen and learned to play it without formal instruction.
 Two years later, he got a job playing at a hotel in Belmar, New Jersey.
-He began lessons with a professional pit drummer from the Palace Theater and studied timpani in his high school orchestra.
+He began lessons with a professional pit drummer from the Palace Theater and studied timpani in high school orchestra at Abraham Lincoln High School and graduated in 1933.

 Adler played with bandleaders Wingy Manone, Red Norvo, Charlie Barnet, Louis Prima, Larry Clinton and others.